 Synergies do not come for free.
 Factor in the costs to achieve them:

-Common mistake: Overestimating synergies is the #1 reason M&A deals destroy value.
+Common mistake: Overestimating synergies is the single most common cause of M&A deals destroying value.
 Studies show realized synergies are typically 50-70% of initial projections.
 In case interviews, acknowledge this uncertainty and apply a haircut to aggressive estimates.

 Valuation determines what the target is worth and therefore what price makes sense.
 The key principle: